 What if we have an intern project that may take more than 10 weeks?

 We can help with that.
-Please contact our Programme Leader Alex James for more information.
+Please contact our deputy director Alex James for more information.

-Who can we contact for more information before we commit to the programme?
+Who can we contact for more information before we can commit to the programme?

-- 15 Oct – begin to inform successful candidates
+- 14 Oct – inform first choice candidates

 - 21-22 Nov – training days